 Still, we continued to use the van as much as possible.
 A particular favourite was wild camping next to Stonehenge and watching the more incredible sunrise.
 Click the video below.

-Within a week, we’d set off to go to Norfolk- only to end up in Cornwall.
-You can read about our trip here.
+Within a week, we'd set off to go to Norfolk- only to end up in Cornwall.
 We wild camped for most of the trip and the van is utterly brilliant.

 It's weird that within 12 months we have set up a new business blogging, got nearly 10,000 followers on social media, started a YouTube channel with stories of our adventures and totally changed our lifestyle.
 We are going to have less money in 2018, but I get the feeling we're going to be a lot happier.

 The quote that most changed my life: “Don't live the same year 75 times and call it a life.”
 Robin S. Sharma

 Favourite new life skill: Riding a motorbike/ learning how to wild camp in a Motorhome

 Favourite photo: Probably the one above of the first time I've ever seen the Milky Way.
 It was jaw-dropping.
 Or the one in the header for this post, by that incredible Swiss lake!

 Funniest moment: Too many to choose from- we spent most of the year in the van laughing together.
 But occasionally Cards against Humanity makes me unable to breathe for laughing too hard.

 Scariest moment: Going down a mountain in Switzerland without any brakes!
 That was pretty terrifying!